Inspection Reports for

 Deficiencies (3)

-Failure to ensure adequate supervision to prevent accidents, resulting in a high-risk resident eloping from the facility due to staff turning off wander guard alarm and not redirecting or notifying others.
+F 0689: The facility failed to ensure adequate supervision to prevent accidents, resulting in a high-risk resident eloping due to staff turning off the wander guard alarm and not redirecting or notifying others.

-Failure to provide food that was palatable, attractive, and at a safe and appetizing temperature, with residents reporting cold and unappetizing meals.
+F 0804: The facility did not provide food that was palatable, attractive, and at a safe and appetizing temperature, with residents reporting cold and unappetizing meals and complaints documented in resident council meetings.

-Failure to provide drinks consistent with resident needs and preferences and sufficient to maintain hydration, including restricting beverages other than water between meals.
+F 0807: The facility did not provide drinks consistent with resident needs and preferences, restricting beverages other than water between meals, which led to resident complaints.

 Report Facts